Learning Meta Representations for Agents in Multi-Agent Reinforcement Learning: Experiments

-We first conduct experiments to show the benefits of the proposed meta-representations.
-We aim to answer the question that if the MG-common strategic knowledge in various training MGs can be extracted by MRA, and if it can benefit individual training games.
+We first conduct experiments to show the benefits of the proposed method by demonstrating that when training in various Markov Games, the game-common strategic knowledge can benefit individual training games.